FlippedCodes/Unofficial-Resonite-Docs/gameplay/advanced/cloudVars.md

+---
+title: "Cloud variables"
+description: "Using Cloud Variables."
+---

-# Cloud Variables
+# Cloud Variable

 Cloud Variables are variables that persist across worlds.
 They rely on paths and user/group ownership.

 Cloud Variables have two parts: